Reverse Logistics Management: Keeping a Lid on Costs

 Without reverse logistics management, your supply chain can hide runaway costs and uncertainties that make it hard to execute well.
 The answer to rooting out these costs and uncertainties?
-A focus on total cost of ownership (TCO).
+A focus on the total cost of ownership (TCO).

 True TCO must include costs from the entire supply chain.
 The hard part is that returns are far more complex and chaotic, so calculating their costs is much more complex.